 We ain't got nothing to say.
 We went to school, went to college, got debt, got a job, got a wife maybe and a kid even now, got a home—boring, boring, boring.
 We've done nothing.
 We have no wars.
 We have no flower-power.
 We grew-up with technology—not actually having technology, but as we grew, so did technology.
-Though we were however at least the last generation to experience some life without technology—it being so infant when we were younger, almost non-existent compared to to-day—phones and computers and internet I mean here, and video games even too.
+We were the last generation to experience at least some life without technology—it being so infant when we were younger, almost non-existent compared to to-day—phones and computers and internet I mean here, and video games even too.

 The next generation is completely lost, I see it already.
 They grew-up with technology too, but in a different sense, that their entire lives they've had it.
 And their faces are buried in their phones.
 Reality to them is a screen.